open-wc/api-viewer-element/README.md

   - Attributes - HTML attributes (except those that match properties)
   - Events - DOM events dispatched by the component
   - Slots - default `<slot>` and / or named slots, if any
+  - CSS Custom Properties - styling API of the component
 - Live playground
   - Source - code snippet matching the rendered component
   - Knobs - change properties and slotted content dynamically
+  - Styles - change values of the custom CSS properties
   - Event log - output the events fired by the component
   - Templates - configure complex slotted content